 Lovrich received his bachelor’s degree in physical education from AUM in 1990 and completed work on a master’s degree in education in 1995.
 Lovrich is married to the former Holli Wells.
 They are the proud parents of three children, Camden, Cate and Allie Grace.

-Clay Booth is beginning his first year as an assistant coach with the Warhawk program.
-During the previous three seasons, Booth worked as a graduate assistant coach with head coach Q.V.
-Lowe and former long-time associate head coach Marty Lovrich.
+Clay Booth is beginning his third season as an assistant coach with the Warhawk program.
+During the three seasons prior to being selected as assistant coach, Booth worked as a graduate assistant with former head coach Q.V.
+Lowe and current head coach Marty Lovrich.

-In his first three seasons on the coaching staff, Booth helped the Warhawks to a 107-67 record, good for a .615 winning percentage.
-He has assisted with AUM making two NAIA Opening Round Tournament appearances and has coached eight all-conference performers, two All-West Division selections and one NAIA All-American.
-Booth, who worked primarily with the catchers as a graduate assistant, also helped current graduate assistant Michael Dugan to three SSAC Gold Glove awards and a pair of all-conference honors.
+In his five seasons on the coaching staff, Booth has helped the Warhawks to a 167-116-1 record, good for a .590 winning percentage.
+He has assisted with AUM making two NAIA Opening Round Tournament appearances and has coached nine all-conference performers, two All-West Division selections and two NAIA All-Americans.
+Booth, who worked primarily with the catchers as a graduate assistant, also helped former Warhawk Michael Dugan to three SSAC Gold Glove awards and a pair of all-conference honors.